eclipse-ee4j/cargotracker/VS Code/readme.md

 ![Adding Server](<images/adding payara server 1.PNG>)

 * Before doing the next step,please make sure that you have properly set up JAVA_HOME on your PC.
-2. choose local domain -> browse the payara server,then select the directory where you installed the Payara 5.
+2. choose local domain -> browse the Payara server,then select the directory where you installed the Payara 5.

 ![Local Domain](<images/Adding payara server 2.png>)